gazebosim/docs/ci.md

 for all supported operating systems.
 It also runs an ABI checker for all stable branches.

-Each pull request to a stable branch or `main` branch will trigger:
+Each pull request to a stable or `main` branch will trigger:

 * `<library>-ci-pr_any-ubuntu-auto-amd64`: Build and test on Ubuntu Linux
     * Builds are run inside Docker containers for Bionic or Focal.